balancer/balancer-deployments/v3/tasks/20250328-v3-custom-salt-vault/readme.md

 # 2025-03-28 - V3 Vault Factory with a custom salt

 This is meant to be a one-off task to support Vault deployment on Avalanche.
-Since the VaultFactory must be deployed from a specific account, any mistake would result in a different Vault address.
-To keep a similar Vault address (same number of threes), we mined a new salt to work with a fresh deployer account.
+Since the VaultFactory must be deployed from a specific account, any mistake would result in a random Vault address.
+To keep a similar Vault address (same number of threes as the canonical address deployed to mainnet), we mined a new salt to work with a fresh deployer account.

 ## Useful Files